Wanggeom-seong

-Wanggeom-seong (왕검성) was the capital city of Gojoseon from 194 to 108 BC.
-It is also known as Wangheom-seong (王險城).
+Wanggeom-seong was the capital city of Old Chosŏn from 194 to 108 BC.
+It is also known as Wangheom-seong.

 Conflicting opinions about its location

 One theory suggests the capital was around the modern city of Pyongyang based on the records of Samguk yusa and Samguk sagi.
 (Note: Samguk yusa writes that the Book of Wei writes Dangun set the capital of his kingdom in asadal, and also quotes from a lost history book called gogi(古記) that Dangun selected Pyongyang as the nation's capital.)
 Other sources suggest it was located somewhere around Liaodong (present China).